montlaur/montlaur.github.io/_retrospective/2021-05-01-le-maître-de-moulins.md

   **(The Master of Moulins)**

   Montlaur pursues his search for perfection.
 He associates shapes and colors following the principles of his friend, the painter Gino Severini: "the colors are determined in an almost mathematical way and follow rigorously from the forms" (*Du cubisme au classisisme, 1921*).
-Here, the painter was inspired by the triptych of the cathedral of Moulins where the virgin and the child are encompassed in a mandorla, a nebulous sun shining in the blue of the sky.
+Here, the artist was inspired by the triptych of the cathedral of Moulins where Virgin and Child are framed in a mandorla, with a nebulous sun shining in the blue of the sky.

   ![](/photos/wordpress/m-de-moulins-tript.jpg "The Moulins Triptych, c.
 1498, Moulins Cathedral (Wikipedia)")